-After you file your first Form 941, you must file a return for each quarter even if you have no taxes to report unless you filed a final return or one of the exceptions (below) applies.
+After you file your first Form 941, you must file a return for each guarter, even if you have no taxes to report, unless you filed a final return or one of the exceptions listed below applies.

 Exceptions

 Special rules apply to some employers.